 In response to the initial consultation, a number of stakeholders considered that the materiality of the identified issue can, at best, be considered low.
-In particular, SP AusNet and United Energy noted that there were no embedded generators within their network which received both an avoided TUoS payment and a network support payment36.
+In particular, SP AusNet and United Energy noted that there were no embedded generators within their network which received both an avoided TUoS payment and a network support payment.47

-Both Origin and TRUenergy considered that it would be uncommon for an embedded generator to receive both payments37, with TRUenergy indicating that it is difficult to get either (due to avoided TUoS payments being calculated based on the embedded generator being able to reduce a DNSPs' demand at system peak)38.
-Ausgrid considered that an avoided TUoS payment is immaterial compared to what could be achieved through a network support payment39.
+Both Origin and TRUenergy considered that it would be uncommon for an embedded generator to receive both payments48, with TRUenergy indicating that it is difficult to get either (due to avoided TUoS payments being calculated based on the embedded generator being able to reduce a DNSP's demand at system peak).49 Ausgrid

-MCE, Rule Change Request, 4 November 2010, p.
+46 MCE, rule change request, 4 November 2010, p.
 6.

-SP AusNet, Consultation paper submission, p.
-3; United Energy, Consultation paper submission, p.
-17
+47 SP AusNet, consultation paper submission, p.
+3; United Energy, consultation paper submission, p.
+17.

-Origin, Consultation paper submission, p.
-1; TRUenergy, Consultation paper submission, p.
+48 Origin, consultation paper submission, p.
+1; TRUenergy, consultation paper submission, p.
 2.

-TRUenergy, Consultation paper submission, p.
+49 TRUenergy, consultation paper submission, p.
 2.